-The new Regulation strictly speaking does not include any transition period and will apply from 20 days following its publication in the Official Journal of the EU.
+The Regulation does not include a transition period apart from the usual 20 days following publication in the Official Journal of the EU.
 Transform your Article 25 notifications into records as soon as possible.

 If you have to prioritise, start with the Article 31 records for your riskier processing operations.
 The compliance check is a tool to help you be able to provide evidence on why you chose to do process the data the way you do.